TheSilvered/nest/docs/_syntax.md

 ### Numeric literals

-There are no binary, octal or hexadecimal integer literals so the only possible integer is decimal.
+Integer literals can be decimal, binary, octal or hexadecimal.
+The first one has no prefix, the second `0b`, the third `0o` and the fourth `0x`.

+Binary and octal literals cannot be directly followed by another integer and hexadecimal literals cannot be followed by a word.

-Real number literals do not support scientific notation and must have some digits both before and after the dot.
+Real number literals support scientific notation but must always have some digits both before and after the dot.

 Both integer and real literals can be prefixed with a minus `-` to make them